jimearruti/latent_gloves/README.md

 ## Instructions for playing the instrument

+### Setup
 1. Put the glove on and connect it via to the PC via USB

 _2. Connect MIDI Interface to PC (if additional control is wanted)_

-3. Open `Arduino/Latent_gloves/Latent_gloves.ino` on Arduino IDE
+3. Open `Arduino/Latent_gloves/Latent_gloves.ino` on Arduino IDE, select the Ardino Nano ESP32 board and click Upload.

 4. (Calibration) While holding the hand in a neutral, horizontal position with fingers extended and the palm facing the floor, run the code.
+The LED will start bliking.
+Wait until the blinking stops.

-5. Open the Serial Monitor to check if the calibration ran without errors
+5. Open the Serial Monitor to check if the calibration ran without errors, you should be seeing the values of flexion in each finger and the pitch and roll angles updating.

-6. Close Serial Monitor
+6. Close Serial Monitor.

+### Play

+For playing, assuming everything is working correctly, you will only need to plug the glove, as the program is already saved in the board.
+Remember that everytime the board is turned on the calibration is triggered, so act accordingly, or manually trigger the calibration by pressing the reset button on the board.

+1. Connect Glove to PC

+2. Wait for Calibration to finish (wait until the blinking stops)

-7. Open `Max/Latent Gloves.maxpat` Max Patch in Max and follow instructions on screen
+3. Ensuring the Serial Port is closed, open `Max/Latent Gloves.maxpat` Max Patch in Max and follow instructions on screen.

-Steps 3-6 can be bypassed once the code is already stored in the Arduino.
-In that case, pressing the reset button on the board while holding the hand in a neutral position is advised.

 ## Acknowledgments
 * Max Patch is `Max/Latent Gloves.maxpat` based on examples of acid-ircam's [nn~ Max Package](https://github.com/acids-ircam/nn_tilde)